posted

 Introducing your new cat to your other pets at home can be a tricky process.
 However, it is one of the most important things to do correctly with your cat or kitten.
 Here are some hints to ease the change.

-Leave the cat separated in another room for a period of time—even up to a week or more.
-The biggest mistake people make in building the relationships with their home cat(s) and a newcomer is they just immediately let the newcomer roam through the house.
-Patience is absolutely key in this process to building a lasting relationship between the cats.
-Go in and visit your new cat, play with him, pet him, feed him, and make him feel that this is now home.
-Remember that your cat is confused and frightened (the level of how much they show that is different among cats), and you need to reassure your cat that all is well in their life.
-Even leaving a TV or radio on is a good way to give your cat some background noise.
+Keep the cat separated in their own room for a period of time — even up to a week or more.
+The biggest mistake people make in building the relationship with their resident cats and a newcomer is they immediately let the newcomer roam through the house.
+Patience is key in this process to building a lasting relationship between the cats.
+Go in and visit your new cat, play with them, pet them, feed them, and make them feel that this is now home.
+Remember that your new cat is confused and frightened (how much they show it is different among cats), and you need to reassure them that all is well in their life.
+Leaving a TV or radio on is a good way to give your cat some background noise.

 One good time for face-to-face introductions is at mealtime, if you feed at a set time of the day.
 They will be so busy eating that they won’t have time for fighting.
-Be sure to give each cat his own bowl on opposite sides of the room.
+Be sure to give each cat their own bowl on opposite sides of the room.
 Make it a special dinner with great smelling food.

 Expect hissing, spitting, and growling.
-Don’t interfere, unless an actual fight breaks out.
+Don’t interfere unless an actual fight breaks out.
 If this happens, throw a blanket over each cat and confine them to different quarters.
 Keep them separated until they have calmed down.
 Then start over.